The challenge of being an agnostic chaplain in the US government

 At the risk of sounding self-pitying, it’s lonely being an agnostic chaplain.
 Where are the other humanist chaplains?
 Aside from celebrities like Greg Epstein and Bart Campolo, humanist chaplaincy is a relatively new phenomenon.
 And if I’m honest, I don’t always feel like I fit into the humanist community.
 Sometimes the humanist camp seems just as dogmatic to me as the theistic camp.
 If that’s true, what about those of us who fall somewhere in between the polarities of certainty?

-In response to this question, I decided to start my own group, the Agnostic Chaplain Association.
+In response to this question, I started the Agnostic Chaplain Association.
 But who knows if that will take off or eventually fizzle out in the graveyard of good intentions?

 Another challenge: I’m still figuring out what it means to be an agnostic chaplain.